Three Mini-itineraries for Labor Day Weekend

 There are more than 30 miles of trails to explore too.
 You can walk or hike the trails to visit historic areas in the park.
 Don’t forget to explore beautiful, lesser-known areas including walking trails along Valley Creek, Mount Joy and Mount Misery, and Sullivan's Bridge.

 Don’t forget to grab your FREE copy of Patriot Tales, a comic book series which tells the fictional story of children that travel back in time, where they meet George Washington and discover the area’s history.
+Free copies are available at the Montgomery County Visitor's Center located within Valley Forge National Historical Park.

 HISTORIC EATS: Legend holds that the Black Powder Tavern served as a site for George Washington's secret meetings during the Revolutionary War.
 Today, the restaurant is serving up classic American food with craft beers and cocktails.